mikkokallio/gomokuai/doc/testing.md

 ### Test results

 The app supports outputting game results as `.csv`, so it's possible to store them in a file.
+(For example, running `python src/index.py Eric Robert -a -r 10 -c >> tools/test.csv` gets you results from a total of 20 matches, where Eric plays 10 matches as black and the other 10 as white.)
 With enough game data stored, it's possible to get insights with the data.
 The script `tools/analyze.py` put game results in a pandas data frame so it's easy to make calculations.
 The following performance tests leverage that script.

 #### Test: Compare depth values and pass-through deepening